 Once your title has been fully processed, it's time to make sure it's available to retailers.

 IngramSpark Title Availability

-Because your book is print on demand, your book is always virtually “in stock” and available to order from us.
+Because your book is printed on-demand, your book is always virtually “in stock” and available to order from us.

-We strive to provide retail channels timely updates with current information so they have the potential to show IngramSpark titles as “in stock” to their customers.
+We strive to provide retail channels with timely updates with current information, so they have the potential to show IngramSpark titles as “in stock” to their customers.
 We do recommend that you refer your readers to the channels mentioned if they need immediate availability.